We'd appreciate your feedback. Send feedback Subscribe to our newsletters and alerts

 International Journal of Veterinary Research and Allied Sciences

-Issue 2 Volume 1 (2021)
+Volume 1, Issue 2 (2021)

 Emerging Hantavirus Threats: Clinical Manifestations and Strategies for Mitigation

-Written by K. R. Padma Published on Issue 2 Vol 1, 2021
+Written by K. R. Padma Published on Vol 1 Issue 2, 2021

 The rapid increase in global trade and travel has facilitated the evolution of various viral pathogens, enabling them to adapt to new hosts and expand their environments.
 Among these emerging viruses are the hantaviruses, which are primarily transmitted by small rodents, particularly rats.
 When these viruses are transmitted to humans, they can lead to two major clinical syndromes: renal syndrome associated with hemorrhagic fever and Hantavirus cardiopulmonary syndrome.
 Humans are generally infec